 International students in the U.S. on nonimmigrant visas (most commonly F-1 or J-1) who are going abroad during the academic year should make sure they understand the impact of their abroad experience on their immigration status.
 They should meet with their Study Abroad Advisor if any questions arise, but should also meet with their Foreign Student Advisor for more detailed immigration situations.
 International students should always ensure that their I-20 or DS-2019 has a signature within a year of their return to the U.S..

 Tip: To help prepare for your time abroad, see if your country's embassy abroad has an emergency alert system.
 Many countries now have a system that will alert individuals if any large-scale emergency occurs and/or if an evacuation is necessary.

 Where and how to receive a signature:

-- Visit OIE Express, each Monday, from 3 to 4 pm in OIE (Warner Hall, 3rd Floor).
+- Visit OIE Express, each Monday, from 3 to 4 pm in OIE (Cyert Hall, First Floor Atrium).
 You can receive a signature on the spot.

 - Stop by OIE on a Signature Day for a signature on the spot.
 These days normally coincide with upcoming vacation breaks.